supermemo-wiki/SuperMemoAssistant.Wiki/docs/sma/plugin-pdf.md

 **Q:How do I disable the Windows Sound from playing when I extract from a PDF?**

-A: Currently there isn't any workaround, you can disable system sounds by right clicking on the volume icon on your taskbar and setting it to zero.
+A: In order to stop the sound from playing, you can right click the volume icon on the taskbar, then open the volume mixer and set system sounds to zero.